An Introduction to String Diagrams for Computer Scientists: String Diagrams in Science: Some Applications

-Reconciling---or rather, combining the insights of---these two perspectives has been a long standing problem.
-One possible approach is premised on a formal correspondence between grammatical structure and distributional semantics: both fit into monoidal categories!
+Reconciling, or rather, combining the insights of these two perspectives has been a long-standing problem.
+One possible approach, first proposed in~\cite{clark2008compositional}, is premised on a formal correspondence between grammatical structure and distributional semantics: both fit into monoidal categories!
 We have already seen before that vector spaces and linear maps form a SMC, with the tensor as monoidal product.
 Similarly, formal grammars can be recast as certain (non-symmetric) monoidal categories in which objects are parts-of-speech (think nouns, adjectives, transitive verbs etc.) and morphisms derivations of well-formed sentences.
 The analogy allows for a functorial mapping from one to the other.
 With this correspondence in place, it becomes possible to interpret grammatical derivations of sentences as string diagrams in the category of vector spaces and linear maps.
 This gives a compositional way to build the meaning of sentences from the individual meaning of words.
-Moreover, algebraic structures with the right properties can model grammatical features of language whose distributional semantics is less clear.
+Moreover, certain symmetric monoidal theories can model grammatical features of language whose distributional semantics is less clear.
 Relative pronouns, for example, have been successfully interpreted as certain Frobenius algebras~\cite{sadrzadeh2013frobenius,sadrzadeh2014frobenius}, allowing equational reasoning about the meaning of sentences that contain them.
+String diagrams also reveal that two a priori distinct areas of scientific enquiry can share some formal structure.